Jenni-Hawk/Advanced_Topic_Modeling/README.md

 - Deep Learning:
   - Sentence Transformers + Classic ML:
     - BERTopic + keyBERT
-        - BERTopic Defaults:
-              - Sentence Transformers (Embedding Extraction),
-              - UMAP (Dimensionality Reduction), HDBSCAN (CLustering), CountVectorizer (Bag-of-Word) c-TFIDF (Topic represen from clusters)
+        - BERTopic Defaults: Sentence Transformers (Embedding Extraction), UMAP (Dimensionality Reduction), HDBSCAN (Clustering), CountVectorizer (Bag-of-Words approach.
+This approach used because it's not making any assumptions on what clusters look like.
+Works on cluster level - not document level.) c-TFIDF (Topic representation on a cluster - not a document level)
         - keyBERTInspired: Can increase the coherence and reduces stopwords from the resulting topic representations
     - BERTopic + OpenAI: Can be a more powerful way to describe the clusters.
 ChatGPT or other models can generate lables, summaries, phrases, keywords and more.